An Honest Look at Electric Weed Burners

 I really didn’t like the price – nearly double that of many competitors.

-It doesn’t collapse down into a small, easy to store product (but does have a hanging hook).
+It doesn’t collapse down into a small, easy to store product (but it does have a hanging hook).

 Upright only, there’s no handheld attachment.

-It’s the heaviest product we looked at, but only by a small margin.
+It’s the heaviest product I tested, but only by a small margin.

-3-metre cable is average but you’ll still need an extension lead.
+The 3-metre cable is good, but you’ll still need an extension lead.

 The handle also detaches so you can easily convert the tool into a handheld heat gun.
 The handle itself is also fully adjustable so that you can reach into tight spaces.

 The mid-range price – this product isn’t the cheapest, but it is far from the most expensive.

 The heat output and power usage are comparable to all the other products we could find.